Contact activation system: Contact factors binding to bacteria and viruses

 Although contact factors FXII and HK bound PK have been reported to interact with endothelial cells (via gC1q-R), platelets (via Polyphosphate) and Leukocytes; bacteria (Streptococcus pyogenes, Salmonella, and Escherichia coli) and viruses (Hantavirus and Herpes simplex 1 virus) have also been demonstrated to bind to contact factors.
 Negatively charged lipopolysaccharide (LPS) or surface associated negatively charged teichoic acids from S. aureus and long chain Polyphosphate have all been shown to induce contact activation and bradykinin release thereby contributing to the host-defense reactions by activating the complement cascade.

 Physiological roles

 Although the contact system can activate FXI and the subsequent clotting cascade, and it is routinely observed to activate coagulation in the presence of medical devices, the actual role of the contact system in normal physiological coagulation remains contentious.
 This is primarily due to the fact that deficiencies in the contact system proteins FXII, PK and HK do not produce bleeding disorders.

 The contact activation system's physiological role in the kinin-kallikrein system is more clear.
 Here, after activation of PK to PKa by FXIIa, PKa cleaves HK.
 This produces cleaved HK (cHK), releasing a small peptide known as bradykinin.
 This peptide binds to bradykinin receptor B2 and its derivative, Des-Arg9-bradykinin binds to bradykinin receptor B1.
 Upon ligand binding, these receptors mediate inflammatory responses.
+PK can also lead to fibrinolysis by converting plasminogen to plasmin.

+FXII can also lead to complement activation by directly targeting C1r and C1s.
+C1INH inhibits the action of PK, FXIIa, and FXIa, in addition to its classical inhibitory role for C1r and C1s.